deeplearning4j/deeplearning4j/GITTER_GUIDELINES.md

 # Gitter Guidelines

+Welcome, stranger.
+You probably just joined a Gitter channel for Deeplearning4j.
+There are a few things you should know that will help you use our deep-learning framework and engage our community.

 Many of the questions that asked on the Deeplearning4j Gitter support channel can be answered elsewhere.
 To respect the Skymind team's time, Deeplearning4j users are kindly asked to remember a few things:

 1. Please use Google before you ask a question.
 The Deeplearning4j Gitter channel should not be used as a human-enhanced search engine.
 (We promise that you'll end up with a better open-source framework if you only ask us the hard questions...)